The list below is deprecated.

 Vietnamese Tour Agencies

-Be forewarned, there are NO halal tours in Vietnam.
+Be forewarned, there are NO halal tours in Vietnam as of 2021.
+The last one shutdown back in 2018.
 Vietnamese tour agencies will take Muslims to restaurants that state they are a halal.
 Unless they are on the list below, use extreme caution.
 Halal is just another means to make money here.
 Tour Guides will say anything to earn a commission so again, be aware of this.
 Several tour agency owners will say they are a Muslim “convert” even though they are not a Muslim.
 Just be forewarned.

 Below is a short list of tour agencies claiming to offer “halal” tours that you should be warned about: